-8.9.6.2 A non-interest-bearing account shall be established with the Town by the applicant to guarantee payment in advance of actual fees assessed pursuant to this Section.
-The original deposit shall be an amount specific to the application and as estimated by the Planning Board to fund all anticipated and related costs and fees.
-If the balance in the escrow account shall be drawn down by 75%, the Town shall notify the applicant and require that an additional amount be deposited to cover the cost of remaining work.
-The Town shall continue to notify the applicant and require that an additional amount be deposited whenever the balance of the account is drawn down by 75% of the original deposit.
-Any excess amount deposited with the Town in advance shall be promptly refunded to the applicant after final action on the application.
+8.9.6.2 A non-interest-bearing account shall be established with the Town, funded by the Applicant, to guarantee payment in advance of actual fees assessed pursuant to this Section.
+The original deposit shall be an amount specific to the application and as estimated by the Planning Board to fund all anticipated and related costs and fees including but not limited to mailings, printings and advertising.
+If the balance in the escrow account shall be drawn down by 75%, the Town shall notify the Applicant and require that an additional amount be deposited to cover the cost of remaining work.
+The Town shall continue to notify the Applicant and require that an additional amount be deposited whenever the balance of the account is drawn down by 75% of the original deposit.
+Any excess amount deposited into the Escrow Account with the Town in advance shall be promptly refunded to the Applicant after final action on the application.

-8.9.6.3 Fees and escrow shall be administered by the Town of Denmark.
+8.9.6.3 The Escrow Account shall be administered by the Town of Denmark.
 No building permit may be issued, nor subdivision plat be released until all fees assessed hereunder have been paid in full.